ROTC Scholarship Program

 The Department of Air Force Aerospace Studies was established in September 1946 to select and prepare students through a permanent program of instruction to serve as active-duty officers in the US Air Force.
 The curriculum emphasizes the uniformly high level of military understanding and knowledge required of Air Force officers.

-The Air Force is seeking talented and motivated high school and college students with solid character and demonstrated leadership potential.
+The Air Force and Space Force are seeking talented and motivated high school and college students with solid character and demonstrated leadership potential.
 In the Air Force ROTC program, cadets are students first and spend an average of four to six contact hours weekly as freshmen/sophomores.
 As juniors and seniors, cadets spend six to 10 hours of contact time weekly as they work to build and refine their leadership skills.
-Successful completion of a four-year accredited degree program and Air Force ROTC leads to a commission as a second lieutenant in the best Air Force in the world.
+Successful completion of a four-year accredited degree program and Air Force ROTC leads to a commission as a second lieutenant in the Air and Space Forces.

-In the POC, cadets attend class three hours a week, participate in a two-hour, weekly leadership laboratory, and perform three hours of physical conditioning per week.
+In the POC, cadets attend class three hours a week, participate in a two-hour, weekly leadership laboratory, and perform two hours of physical conditioning per week.
 Cadets apply what they have learned in the GMC and at field training.
-POC cadets conduct the leadership laboratories and manage the unit's cadet corps.
-Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group, and wing.
+POC cadets are charged with planning, leading, and executing leadership lab.
 POC classes are small, with emphasis on group discussions and cadet presentations.
 Classroom topics include leadership, communication skills and national defense policy.
 After being enrolled in the POC, all cadets are enlisted in the Air Force Reserve and assigned to the Obligated Reserve Section.

 General Military Course

-The General Military Course, a two-year survey-level course, examines the role of US military forces in the contemporary world, with particular attention to the US Air Force, its organization and mission.
+The General Military Course, a two-year survey-level course, examines the role of US military forces with particular attention to the US Air Force and Space Force, its organization and mission.
 The functions of strategic offensive and defensive forces, general purpose and aerospace support forces are covered.
-The development of air power over the past 200 years is examined by tracing the various concepts of employment of air power and by focusing on factors that prompted research and technological change.
-The history of air power is stressed, with significant examples of the impact of air power on strategic thought.

 Professional Officer Course